 Diagnosing Adhesive Capsulitis

-Classically adhesive capsulitis will have equally limited “active” and “passive” movement.
-Meaning that the movement the patient can do on their own with their shoulder is the same as what the person examining the shoulder can achieve when they move the patients relaxed shoulder.
-This is because the limitation is not with the muscles or tendons of the shoulder but due to the capsule of the joint.
-So movement is limited regardless of the amount of muscle activation or load placed on the shoulder which differs from some other common conditions occurring in the shoulders of fifty year olds such as rotator cuff disorders.
+Classically adhesive capsulitis will have equally limited both “active” and “passive” movement.
+Meaning that the movement the patient can do on their own with their shoulder, is the same as what the person examining the shoulder can achieve when they move the patients relaxed shoulder for them.
+This is because the limitation is not with the muscles, or tendons of the shoulder, but due to the capsule of the joint.
+So in a frozen shoulder movement is limited regardless of the amount of muscle activation, or load placed on the shoulder, this differs from some of the other common conditions that may have a similar history of onset occurring in the shoulders of fifty year olds, such as rotator cuff disorders.

-- External rotation or rolling your arm outwards is also significantly restricted.
-This movement can be tested by bending your elbow to 90 degrees and keeping it tucked in to your side whilst trying to roll the wrist outwards away from your body maintaining the same elbow position.
-With adhesive capsulitis of the shoulder people don’t tend to be capable get their wrist to move away from their body.
+- External rotation, or rolling your arm outwards is significantly restricted.
+This particular movement can be tested by bending your elbow to 90 degrees and keeping it tucked in to your side whilst trying to roll the wrist outwards away from your body.
+With adhesive capsulitis of the shoulder there will be a marked difference between the sides and on the affected side people typically can’t get their wrist to pass much outside the line of their body, at least not without cheating and moving the elbow. either away from their side or straightening it to try and achieve more range.

-- Forward elevation at the shoulder is also limited and functionally makes a lot of basic house hold tasks challenging such as reaching into a cupboard, washing or brusing your hair.
-With adhesive capsulitis raising the arm up in front of the body is usually limited to around shoulder height.
+- Forward elevation at the shoulder is also limited, although this is typically the last movement to become restricted, a loss of range in this movement can functionally makes a lot of seemingly basic house hold tasks challenging.
+When flexion is lost then activities such as reaching into a cupboard to get a cup from shoulder height, putting on or taking off a jumper, washing and brushing your hair all become a challenge.
+With adhesive capsulitis raising the arm up in front of the body is usually limited to around shoulder height and clearly this will impact a lot of self care and activities around the home.

 Treating Adhesive Capsulitis